InvestobullInvestors/stock-price-prediction/README.md

     -   ✅ Utilize cron jobs to fetch the latest news articles from [News API][newsapi]
 -   User Experience
     -   ✅ Light and Dark mode to improve accessibility
-    -   ✅ Loading spinners and responsive buttons to indicate interactive components
     -   ✅ Perform User Acceptance Testing with potential users/customers, and improve user flow based on feedback
 -   Stock Price Predictions
     -   ✅ Integrate AutoML to deploy models as endpoints